CREW-WILDFIRE: Benchmarking Agentic Multi-Agent Collaborations at Scale: The Environment

-where \( \vec{w} \) denotes the wind vector and \( \Delta \vec{x} \) is the direction vector pointing from the source cell to the target cell.
-The term \( \theta_{\text{slope}} \) scales the influence based on terrain steepness, while the moisture ratio attenuates the likelihood of ignition in wetter regions.
+Here, \( \vec{w} \) denotes the wind vector and \( \Delta \vec{x} \) is the direction vector pointing from the source cell to the target cell.
+The magnitude \( \|\Delta \vec{x}\| \) represents the distance between cells: 1 for adjacent cells, \( \sqrt{2} \) for diagonal cells.
+The slope factor \( f(\text{slope}) \) scales the influence based on terrain steepness, increasing spread probability uphill and decreasing it downhill.
+The moisture ratio is continuous, but ignition outcomes are binary (a cell either ignites or does not based on comparing \( p_{\text{spread}} \) against a threshold).
+The moisture ratio attenuates the likelihood of ignition in wetter regions.
 The dot product modulates the alignment of wind and spread direction, increasing fire spread probability when aligned and decreasing it when opposing.
+The propagation speed is determined by the game update frequency, which is user-configurable.
 This computed value \( p_{\text{spread}} \) is then compared against a threshold to determine whether the target cell ignites in the next simulation step.